clairewild/JournalData/README.md

 # Clone the repo
 git clone https://github.com/clairewild/JournalData.git

-# Make sure python3 installed
+# Make sure python3 is installed
 python -V

 # If not then download it here https://www.python.org/downloads/
-# Also install flask, spacy, and the English data and models needed for NLP
+# Also install flask, spaCy, and the English data and models needed for NLP
 pip3 install flask --user
 sudo pip3 install -U spacy
 sudo python3 -m spacy.en.download all